oldcoder01/api-gateway-proxy-mini/docs/ARCHITECTURE.md

   - Terraform, CDK, or CloudFormation templates for:
     - VPC, security groups
     - ECS/Fargate service & ALB
-    - RDS (if you want managed Postgres)
+    - RDS (managed Postgres)
   - Or SAM / CDK for Lambda + API Gateway.

-This structure is intentionally simple but production-aligned so you can talk through it in interviews and migrate it to real AWS services later.
+This structure is intentionally small but production-aligned so you can talk through it in interviews and migrate it to real AWS services later.